Canadian ELD Compliance Guide 101

 Take your entire operation into consideration when determining what works best for the company.
 Avoid new solutions that trap you into long-term contracts, expensive hardware, or hidden fees.
 All trucking companies should consider going with an established company like HOS247.

 HOS247 is an industry leader when it comes to providing ELD compliance software solutions.
-Our electronic logbook software comes with outstanding support so that you never have to wonder where you stand in regards to the mandate issued by the Federal Motor Carrier Safety Administration (FMCSA).
+Our electronic logbook software comes with outstanding support so that you never have to wonder where you stand in regards to the mandate issued by Transport Canada.
 We have been around and have established that our system is proven to be successful for trucking companies across the nation.